 The May 2018 Single-Family Rental Analysis and Forecast report from John Burns Real Estate Consulting is chock-full of insights that are highly relevant to single-family rental investors.
-We teased out some facts that focus on renter preferences and demographics, industry trends as a whole, and market patterns.
+We teased out some facts that focus on renter preferences and demographics, trends in the residential real estate industry, and market patterns.
 Read on for key highlights.

 Searching for cash-flowing income properties?

 - Single-family renters value having private laundry, privacy from neighbors, and ample parking far more than storage and landlord relationship.

 - Young families not in a position to own will overwhelmingly target single-family rental properties over apartments given their life stage and preference for good schools.